Making Content Accessible

 }

 Here I chose very specific hexadecimal colors that preserve the general color scheme of blue and orange, but ensure maximum contrast with white foreground text so they are easy to read.
 It’s important to choose colors that ensure maximum contrast (an “AAA” rating).
-This tool is handy for checking constrast of a foreground and background color.
+This tool is handy for checking the contrast of foreground and background colors.

 To implement media queries, we’ll have to start with parsing this syntax: